RagedUnicorn/wow-classic-gearmenu/README.md

 ### Keybinding

 GearMenu allows to keybind to every slot with a keybinding.
-Instead of having a keybind for every item that you have to remember you set it directly on the slot itself.
+Keybindings have to be set directly inside GearMenus configuration.

 ![](/docs/gm_keybinding.gif)